cloudflare/cloudflare-docs/content/dns/manage-dns-records/troubleshooting/existing-ns-record.md

 ## Solution

-In order to create such records, first remove any `NS` records with the same name.
+Before creating such records, remove any `NS` records with the same name.

 {{<Aside type="warning" header="Important">}}